rust-lang/nomicon/src/arc-layout.md

 `ArcInner<T>`.
 This will tell the drop checker that we have some notion of ownership of a value of `ArcInner<T>` (which itself contains some `T`).

-With these changes, our new structure will look like this:
+With these changes we get our final structure:
 ```rust,ignore
 use std::marker::PhantomData;
 use std::ptr::NonNull;